tmbdev-tutorials/das2024-keynote/presentation.md

 ## OCR Future

-Two different OCR approaches:
+- Two different OCR approaches (will likely co-exist):
   - High performance self-contained OCR as input to LLMs and multimodal models
   - Multimodal models that perform basic OCR/layout and invoke specialized agents.

-Both will likely co-exist for some time.
+- LLMs and VLMs help tremendously with training:
+  - LLMs for data prepration, synthetic data, and quality evaluation
+  - VLMs+multitask learning for dealing with variety of training datasets (DocVQA, text-to-html, text-to-LaTeX, etc.)

 # What do we need OCR for?

-## What do we need OCR for?
+## What do we still need OCR for?

 - largely already converted (e.g. Gutenberg)
   - important pre-1924 books